PITTSFIELD -- State Rep. Tom Conroy, D-Wayland, a candidate for state treasurer, made a campaign stop in town on Sunday afternoon.

 "I see no reason to couple the two," he said.

 He also advocates increasing the student loan and water infrastructure funds over which the treasurer's office has control.
-The former fund would provide more low-interest loans for students, while the latter would help communities improve their water infrastructure systems.

 Finally, Conroy suggested the state should use local banks to invest in the funds over which they have control.